 3 to 6 Months: Returning to Normal Activities

-By the third month, most patients can return to daily activities comfortably.
-Office work, light walking, and basic household tasks become easier.
-Around four to five months, some patients may begin light jogging if approved by their doctor.
-However, sudden twisting or high-speed movements are still avoided.
-Muscle strength continues to improve.
-Confidence in knee stability increases.
-However, it is important to remember that internal healing is still happening.
+By the third month, most people can do their daily activities more comfortably.
+Things like office work, light walking, and simple household tasks become easier.
+Around four to five months, some people may start light jogging if their doctor allows it.
+However, fast movements or sudden twisting should still be avoided.
+Muscle strength keeps improving, and the knee feels more stable.
+But it is important to remember that healing inside the knee is still going on.

 6 to 9 Months: Returning to Sports